-This plan provides in-network coverage for medical, vision and pharmacy benefits.
+This plan provides in-network and out-of network coverage for medical, vision and pharmacy benefits.

 What your plan doesn't do - exclusions

 Your plan does not pay for benefits that are not covered under the terms of the plan.
 These are Exclusions and are described more in greater detail later in the document.